 By spending below your means, you will save and invest more.
 However, to accomplish this, engage in tracking your spending and expenses regularly.
 Review your bills online daily.
 Automate payments for easier ways to pay on time.
 Look for patterns that may reflect overspending for items you don’t need and possibly more debt than you can handle.
 10 Ways To Better Manage Spending

 Benjamin Franklin said, “Beware of little expenses.
 A small leak will sink a great ship.”

 Payoff Your Debt

 Many people pay only the minimum amount required on their monthly credit card balances.
 That is simply not enough.
 It leads to excessive interest levels because of high annual percentage rates on credit cards.
-As such, total interest costs may exceed the purchased merchandise you are paying over longer periods than you should.
+As such, total interest costs may exceed the purchased merchandise you are paying over more extended periods than you should.

 Instead, pay more than the minimum required for a start.
 Slow your spending and reduce your debt.
-Use more cash which actually lets us feel that cost immediately.
+Use more cash which lets us feel that cost immediately.
 Ultimately, you should pay your monthly bills in full.
 It provides a very satisfying peace of mind.

 Create A Budget For Better Control Over Spending

 Create a budget so you can better track your fixed and variable costs.
 If costs are too high, make needed changes.
 Use a financial planner if you don’t think making a formal budget will work for you.
 Separate your monthly fixed costs, which you must pay separately and first.
 Discretionary spending is what you have left over if any.
 Use budget apps with customizable alerts, help you analyze your spending habits by category and different time perspectives.